-Last week my husband and I went to see a new movie that came out recently called "Florence Foster Jenkins" about the career of a singer in the 1920s-1940s.
+Last week my husband and I went to see a movie that came out last year called "Florence Foster Jenkins" about the career of a singer in the 1920s-1940s.
 This woman's story is very unique in that her claim to fame was her lack of talent.

 In 1909 she married St. Clair Bayfield who became her manager for her singing career.
 With the help of her father's trust, she used her wealth to become a benefactress for the arts in New York City, in particular musical performances at the Verdi Club.

 In 1912, she started private vocal lessons to improve her singing skills.
 Because of her wealth, the people around her praised her singing ability just to keep her happy.
 She loved operatic music and, in private musical recitals, would insist on performing technically challenging music that was beyond her ability.
 By 1917, she performed on stage at the Verdi Club to an audience that had been hand-picked by "Lady Florence" herself.

 Before long, Lady Florence became known for her terrible singing ability.
 "She is described as having great difficulty with such basic vocal skills as pitch, rhythm, and sustaining notes and phrases."
 Her accompanist Cosme McMoon had to adjust his tempo and rhythms just to accommodate her mistakes.
 Her bad singing combined with her flamboyant costumes brought the audience back to see her again and again.